Banksy: Exhibitions (2002–2003)

 On 19 July 2002, Banksy's first Los Angeles exhibition debuted at 331/3 Gallery, a tiny Silver Lake venue owned by Frank Sosa and was on view until 18 August.
 The exhibition, entitled Existencilism, "an Exhibition of Art, Lies and Deviousness" was curated by 331/3 Gallery, Malathion LA's Chris Vargas, Funk Lazy Promotions' Grace Jehan, and B+.
-The flyer of the exhibition indicates an opening reception was followed by a performance by Money Mark with DJ's Jun, AL Jackson, Rhettmatic, J.Rocc, Coleman.
-Some of the paintings exhibited included Smiley Copper H (2002), Leopard and Barcode (2002), Bomb Hugger (2002), and Love is in the Air (2002).
+The flyer of the exhibition indicates an opening reception was followed by a performance by Money Mark with DJ's Jun, AL Jackson, Rhettmatic, J.Rocc, and Coleman.
+Some of the paintings exhibited included Smiley Copper H (2002), Leopard and Barcode (2002), Bomb Hugger (2002), and Love Is in the Air (2002).

 In 2003, at an exhibition called Turf War, held in a London warehouse, Banksy painted on animals.
 At the time he gave one of his very few interviews, to the BBC's Nigel Wrench.
 Although the RSPCA declared the conditions suitable, an animal rights activist chained herself to the railings in protest.
 An example of his subverted paintings is Monet's Water Lily Pond, adapted to include urban detritus such as litter and a shopping trolley floating in its reflective waters; another is Edward Hopper's Nighthawks, redrawn to show that the characters are looking at a British football hooligan, dressed only in his Union Flag underpants, who has just thrown an object through the glass window of the café.
 These oil paintings were shown at a twelve-day exhibition in Westbourne Grove, London in 2005.

 Banksy, along with Shepard Fairey, Dmote, and others, created work at a warehouse exhibition in Alexandria, Sydney, for Semi-Permanent in 2003.
 Approximately 1,500 people attended.